lregnier/faunadb-operational-resilience-demo/README.md

 ### 2. Install InfluxDB and Grafana
 Follow steps for installing [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/).
 See tutorial on how to use it with JMeter: [How to Use Grafana to Monitor JMeter Non-GUI Results](https://www.blazemeter.com/blog/how-to-use-grafana-to-monitor-jmeter-non-gui-results-part-2).

-Import InfluxDB/JMeter Dashboard from [here](https://grafana.com/dashboards/5496).
+Import InfluxDB/JMeter Dashboard for Grafana from [here](https://grafana.com/dashboards/5496).

 ### 3. Build Load Tests